 Image by Higashi Hongan-ji by Appie Verschoor SA

-A short walk north of Kyoto Station, Higashi Hongan-ji is the last word in all things grand and gaudy.
+Higashi Hongan-ji is the last word in all things grand and gaudy.
 Considering its proximity to the station, the free admission, the awesome structures and the dazzling interiors, this temple is the obvious spot to visit when near the station.
 The temple is dominated by the vast Goei-dō (Main Hall), said to be the second-largest wooden structure in Japan, standing 38m high, 76m long and 58m wide.
+An audio guide is available at the information centre (¥500).

 The refurbished hall contains an image of Shinran, the founder of the sect, although the image is often hidden behind sumptuous gilded doors.